Instructions to Applicant

 Qualified applicants will be required to perform a physical readiness test.
 Applicants that successfully complete the physical readiness test will move forward to interviews.
 Interviews will be conducted by an interview board at a location to be determined.
 Applicants will be required to travel and attend this interview at the applicant's expense.
 The board will recommend names of successful applicants to be placed on an eligibility list.

 Applicants on an eligibility list will be subject to a comprehensive and in-depth background investigation.
-Applicants who advance to this phase will be required to furnish the background investigator with official college transcripts, DD214 (page 4) if applicable, a copy of a valid Drivers License, and verification of US citizenship.
+Applicants who advance to this phase will be required to furnish the background investigator with official college transcripts, DD214 (page 4) if applicable, copies of a valid Drivers License, and verification of US citizenship (Passport or Birth Certificate).
 Only applicants who successfully pass the background investigation and physical readiness testing will be considered for hire.

 Applicants considered for employment as a Game Warden Cadet will be required to pass a physical and psychological evaluation as a condition of employment.
-These evaluations will be conducted in Austin and may require 3 separate trips, at the applicant's expense.
-Follow-up evaluations, if necessary, may require additional travel to Austin, also at the applicant's expense.
+These evaluations will be conducted by a TPWD designated physician and psychologist may require 3 separate trips, at the applicant's expense.
+Follow-up evaluations, if necessary, may require additional travel to these designated locations, also at the applicant's expense.
 The Executive Director of Texas Parks and Wildlife reserves the right to approve or disapprove recommended appointments to cadet positions.

 Each Game Warden Cadet must successfully complete the Game Warden Training Academy, conducted by this department.
 The academy is approximately 30 weeks in length and includes courses in fish, wildlife and natural resource management; physical training; first aid; water rescue; boat operations; defensive tactics; use of firearms; driver training; civil defense training; homeland security; law enforcement curriculum and tactics.
 Cadets will also receive instruction pertaining to all department and division administrative policies and procedures.
 During training, cadets will be required to reside at the Game Warden Training Center near Hamilton.